GLOBAL ECONOMIC OVERVIEW

 Explanation on Key Financial Ratios:

-Return on Net Worth: Impacted due to lower PAT
+Return on Net Worth: Increase in PAT.

 CAUTION:

-Statements in the Management Discussion Analysis describing the Companys objectives, projections, estimates and expectations may be considered as "forward looking statements" within the meaning of applicable securities laws and regulations.
+Statements in the Management Discussion Analysis describing the Companys objectives, projections, estimates and expectations may be considered as forward looking statements within the meaning of applicable securities laws and regulations.
 Actual results could differ materially from those expressed or implied.
 The factors that might influence the operations of the Company are economic conditions, government regulation and natural calamities over which the Company has no control.
 The Company assumes no responsibility in respect of the forward-looking statements herein which may undergo changes in future based on subsequent developments, information or events.

-Logo IIFL Customer Care Number
+IIFL Customer Care Number

 (Gold/NCD/NBFC/Insurance/NPS)